-Auto Provisioning – Everything You Need to Know
+Automated Provisioning – Everything You Need to Know

 It is important for an organization’s communication system to be easily available to all its stakeholders – be it employees, managers, or clients.
 All these users need to have easy access to the communication resources on its network, so they can connect with each other and do their jobs effectively.

 The tool is used to provision IP phones in bulk.
 This includes configuring all user information, local phone book, firmware, and more.
-With auto-provisioning, what once took hours now happens with a few quick clicks.
+With automated provisioning, what once took hours now happens with a few quick clicks.
 Businesses can easily deploy an entire enterprise-grade phone system without any IT support or technical know-how.
 The setup and management of their account happen inside the web browser, just like any other subscription-based service.

-Cloud-based auto-provisioning nips this problem in the bud.
+Cloud based auto provisioning nips this problem in the bud.
 Using this tool, an organization’s IT department can streamline its operations using a scalable and secure process.
-The fact that nearly all mainstream IP phones are supported by auto-provisioning is a marker of the convenience that this tool provides.
+The fact that nearly all mainstream IP phones are supported by auto provisioning is a marker of the convenience that this tool provides.

 What is Auto Provisioning?